turpaultn/DESED/README.md

     │       └── soundscapes                     (metadata to reproduce the wav files used in dcase2019) └── code                                    (Example of code to regenerate the dcase2019 dataset or generate new mixtures)
 ```

-<a id="gendata"></a>
-## Generating new synthetic data
- To generate new sounds, in the same way as the Desed_synthetic dataset, you can use these files:
- * `generate_training.py`, uses `event_occurences_train.json` for co-occurrence of events.
- * `generate_eval_FBSNR.py` generates similar subsets with different foreground-background sound to noise ratio (fbsnr): 30dB, 24dB, 15dB, 0dB.
- Uses `event_occurences_eval.json` for occurence and co-occurrence of events.
- * `generate_eval_var_onset.py` generates subsets with a single event per file, the difference between subsets is
-  the onset position:
-    1. Onset between 0.25s and 0.75s.
-    2. Onset between 5.25s and 5.75s.
-    3. Onset between 9.25s and 9.75s.
- * `generate_eval_long_short.py` generates subsets with a long event in the background and short events in the foreground,
- the difference beteen subsets is the FBSNR: 30dB, 15dB, 0dB.
- * `generate_eval_distortion.py` generates distortion subsets, not yet in python,
- see `generate_eval_distortion.m` for matlab code (will be updated later).

-When a script is generating multiple subfolder but only one csv file, it means it is the same csv for the different cases.
-Example: when modifying the FBSNR, we do not change the labels (onset, offsets).

 ## DCASE2019 task 4
 #### Download